superfly/docs/elixir/advanced-guides/interesting-things-with-livebook.html.md

 From here, click "Configure" then "Attached Node".
 Now, enter the name "my_app" and the cookie "secret" (or whatever values were used when starting the server) and click "Connect".
 If everything went well, Livebook is connected to your locally running application!

-We can verify it's connected by typing a module from the project into a code cell in the notebook and getting auto-complete help that's specific to our project.
+We can verify the connection by typing a module from the project into a code cell in the notebook and receiving auto-complete help that's specific to our project.

 #### Your First Analysis